Apitraz Synthetic amidine

 Active ingredient | Amitraz (synthetic amidine) |

-APVMA approval | Permit: PER94153 Emergency use permit |
+APVMA approval | Permit: PER95905 Emergency use permit |

 Targets | Mites on adult bees, mites entering the hive |

-Chemical safety | Schedule 6 POISON DO NOT cut strips Avoid contact with skin Wear gauntlet length chemical resistant gloves Take care if you have diabetes or are under MAOI-containing medication or in case of concomitant hypertensive treatment Very toxic to aquatic life.
+Chemical safety | Schedule 6 POISON Do not cut strips Avoid contact with skin Wear gauntlet length chemical-resistant gloves Wash hands after use If poisoning occurs, contact a doctor or Poisons Information Centre 13 11 26 Take care if you have diabetes or are under MAOI-containing medication or in case of concomitant hypertensive treatment Very toxic to aquatic life.
 Do not contaminate wetlands or watercourses |

-Risk to bees | Increased mortality of 1–3-day old larvae Safety profile has not been established for weak colonies |
+Risk to bees | Safety profile has not been established for weak colonies |

-Withholding period (WHP) | Honey collected from hives within 14 days following removal of treatment must not be used or processed for human consumption (i.e. do not place supers for 14 days, or discard honey collected during this period) |
+Withholding period | Honey collected from hives within 14 days following removal of treatment must not be used or processed for human consumption (i.e. do not place supers for 14 days, or discard honey collected during this period) |

 Storage | Do not store above 25 C. Protect from light.
+Use immediately after opening.
 Do not use if you see signs of deterioration |

 Disposal | Dispose of container by wrapping with paper and putting in garbage |